AniketMannur/Balaji_Foundation_12/replit.md

 This is a frontend-only website for Shree Balaji Foundation, a non-profit organization focused on empowering communities through education, healthcare, women empowerment, and social welfare programs.
 The website serves as the foundation's digital presence, showcasing their mission, programs, impact stories, and providing ways for visitors to connect and support the cause.

-The application is built as a modern single-page application (SPA) with a React frontend served by an Express/Vite development server, following a component-driven architecture with a focus on trust-building, impact visualization, and emotional connection with visitors.
+The application is built as a modern single-page application (SPA) with a pure React frontend using Vite for development and production builds.
+The architecture is completely frontend-only, making it suitable for static hosting platforms like Vercel, Netlify, or GitHub Pages.

 ## Recent Changes (November 12, 2025)

+### Latest Session
+- **Frontend-Only Conversion**: Completely removed Express server and all backend code
+- **Vercel Deployment Ready**: Configured for static deployment with vercel.json
+- **Education Image Update**: Replaced education program image with user-provided image
+- **Donate Button Styling**: Changed "Donate Now" button color to orange (#FF6B35)
+- **Dependency Cleanup**: Removed 138 unused server-related packages (Express, Passport, Drizzle, etc.)
+- **Build Optimization**: Pure Vite build pipeline for faster development and production builds

+### Previous Updates
 - **Hero Animation**: Added smooth floating animation to hero image for dynamic visual appeal
 - **Footer Enhancement**: Redesigned footer with single-line foundation text, larger logo (48px), and centered copyright
 - **Navigation Improvement**: Added "Share Feedback" as dropdown under "Contact" in navigation menu
 - **Programs Page Fix**: Fixed all "Learn More" button links to work correctly with proper sector routing
 - **Feedback Page Refactor**: Converted feedback page to use PageLayout component, eliminating duplicate navigation/footer
-- **Code Simplification**: Removed unused backend schemas and storage logic, maintaining frontend-only architecture
 - **Mobile Responsiveness**: Maintained all mobile menu functionality including collapsible navigation

 ## User Preferences